anurag-sn/Smart-Irrigation-By-GSM-module-/README.md

 2. If moisture is below a defined threshold:
    - The microcontroller activates the water pump via relay.
    - An SMS alert is sent using the SIM900A GSM module.
-3. Once adequate moisture is detected, the pump is turned off.
+3. Once soil moisture is detected, the pump is turned off.

 ## Technologies Used